raymon-ai/raymon/README.md

 ### Logging text, data and tags

-Raymon allows you to easiliy make model predictions traceable by enabling you to log text, data and tags.
+Raymon allows you to easily make model predictions traceable by enabling you to log text, data and tags.

 ```python
 import pandas as pd